Windows 10 End of Life: How to Keep Your PC Safe (and Your Hardware Happy)

 • System Restore Points – in addition to automatic driver backups, the program can now also create a system restore point before any driver updates are installed.
 The System Restore point feature can be enabled directly from the program if not already enabled.
 Even accessing the Windows System Restore is possible from within the program.

-• Additional languages – the software has been limited in the number of languages it supported untill now.
+• Additional languages – the software has been limited in the number of languages it supported until now.
 We are adding new languages, starting with Italian and Japanese in this update.
 More will follow.

 You can even switch languages at runtime!